pushpanshu0501/pushpanshu0501/README.md

 ### I'm a student and always a learner!

-- Currently pursuing my 3rd year in  B.Tech in Material Science and Engineering, IIT Kanpur (2019-23)
+- I am a B.Tech.
+Graduate from the Department of Materials Science and Engineering, IIT Kanpur (2019-23)
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Contribute to Robotics, Materials Science and AI,ML projects
 - ⚡ Fun fact: I love to draw, watch movies and series
 <!-- - Loves to work on android app development using Ionic/Android Stuidio -->